 Commercial law is still developing in China and there are limited legal precedents to follow in commercial transactions.
 There are many tax jurisdictions each of which may have changing tax laws.
-Applicable taxes include value added taxes ("VAT"), corporate income tax, and social (payroll) taxes.
+Applicable taxes include value added taxes ("VAT"), enterprise income tax ("EIT"), and social (payroll) taxes.
 Regulations are often unclear.
 Tax declarations (reports) are subject to review and taxing authorities may impose fines, penalties and interest.
 These facts create risks for our operations in China.